-The Tennessee Department of Financial Institutions Consumer Resources Division is a clearinghouse for financial information and education.
+The Tennessee Department of Financial Institutions Consumer Resources Section is a clearinghouse for financial information and education.
 The division offers assistance to Tennesseans looking for information on how to deal with financial institutions regulated by the department.

 If you have an issue with a financial institution, first, you should try to resolve the issue with the financial institution.
 If you have attempted to work with the institution but need more assistance, you can file a complaint with the department.
 Here are the ways to file a complaint with TDFI:

 Once the complaint is completed and sent to the department, the complaint will be assigned to a Consumer Resources Specialist to review.
 If more information is needed, the assigned specialist will contact you.
 The complaint and supporting documentation will be sent to the financial institution or licensee.
 The institution will provide a written response to the department once the complaint is reviewed.
 Once the institution's response is reviewed by the Consumer Resources Specialist, we will respond to you in a timely manner.

 Please note that the department cannot act as a court of law or as an attorney on the complainant's behalf, provide legal advice, or become actively involved in complaints that are in litigation or have been resolved by the court system.

 For complaints against national banks and their subsidiaries, contact:

 1301 McKinney Street, Suite 3450 Houston, TX 77010